 #6 – Deepen Existing Client Relationships

 While we generally think about thought leadership as our primary tool for attracting new clients, in many instances it can be even more effective at helping partners and account managers deepen existing client relationships.
 One of the most common issues we hear from firms is the challenge associated with getting clients to understand the breadth of their firm’s expertise and service offerings.
-The firms feel as though they could be providing much more value to their clients than they already are.
+The firms feel as though they could be providing more value to their clients than they already are.
 One of the best ways to demonstrate these untapped pockets of value is for existing client account managers to share the firm’s thought leadership through personal notes and 1:1 client interactions.
+For this objective, use these metrics:

 - Qualitative feedback from clients on the thinking expressed in the thought leadership itself